+I'm running my classes with six students to give everyone plenty of trigger time and individual coaching tailored toward their present abilities and shooting goals.
+I meet each student where they are and show them the way to progress.

 I've designed the class so that students at different skills levels can train together and built it around drills that you can easily set up in your own practice.
-I'm running it as a six-person class to give everyone plenty of trigger time and individual coaching tailored toward their present abilities and shooting goals.
-I meet each student where they are and give them the tools to progress.
-Round count is 300–400, but you'll have opportunities to shoot more if you like.

 The format involves line drills (everyone stands on a line and shoots their targets simultaneously) in the morning that focus on vision, grip, trigger control, and short transitions/moves, then pairs drills (two shooters alternate runs while the rest of the students observe, load magazines, eat, etc.) in the afternoon for shooting your way into and out of positions, throttle control, wide transitions, and shooting on the move.
 The class mixes dry-fire, partial-fire (only shoot some targets in a drill and dry-fire the others), and live-fire repetitions of drills to maximimize training efficiency, build honesty in dry fire, and improve understanding of the feedback loop between dry- and live-fire.

-For equipment, you'll want a pistol on which you can get a full firing grip (Glock 19 or larger), three or more magazines, a sturdy holster that allows for one-handed reholstering, at least one magazine pouch, and the usual accessories like eye and ear protection, hat, water, snacks, etc. You'll appreciate having an UpLULA for filling magazines.
+Equipment: You'll want a pistol on which you can get a full firing grip (Glock 19 or larger), three or more magazines, a sturdy holster that allows for one-handed reholstering, at least one magazine pouch, and the usual accessories like eye and ear protection, hat, water, lunch, snacks, etc. Duty rigs, USPSA belt systems, or IWB/OWB holsters are all fine.
+Expect to shoot about 500 rounds.
+There will be opportunities to shoot more if you like.
+You'll appreciate having an UpLULA for filling magazines.
 Bring any additional backstraps or grip inserts that come with your pistol.

 USPSA competitor: